kkishkashh/KazrobotiX-s-weed-detection-Yolov8-model/README.md

 Color detection for distinguishing vegetables and various field objects like stones and debris

 All models were trained on my own datasets, which were not sourced from Kaggle or GitHub.
+Don't forget to change your code while uploading files, I have MACos.